Catholic Church: Middle Ages and Renaissance

-The massive Islamic invasions of the mid-7th century began a long struggle between Christianity and Islam throughout the Mediterranean Basin.
-The Byzantine Empire soon lost the lands of the eastern patriarchates of Jerusalem, Alexandria and Antioch and was reduced to that of Constantinople, the empire's capital.
-As a result of Islamic domination of the Mediterranean, the Frankish state, centred away from that sea, was able to evolve as the dominant power that shaped the Western Europe of the Middle Ages.

-The battles of Toulouse and Tours halted the Islamic advance in the West and the failed siege of Constantinople halted it in the East.
-Two or three decades later, in 751, the Byzantine Empire lost to the Lombards the city of Ravenna from which it governed the small fragments of Italy, including Rome, that acknowledged its sovereignty.
-The fall of Ravenna meant that confirmation by a no longer existent exarch was not asked for during the election in 752 of Pope Stephen II, and that the papacy was forced to look elsewhere for a civil power to protect it.

-In 754, at the urgent request of Pope Stephen, the Frankish king Pepin the Short conquered the Lombards.
-He then gifted the lands of the former exarchate to the pope, initiating the Papal States.
-In the 860s, Rome and the Byzantine East were in conflict during the Photian schism, when Photius criticized the Latin west for adding of the filioque clause, after being excommunicated by Nicholas I. Though the schism was reconciled, unresolved issues would lead to further division.
+Massive mid-7th century Islamic invasions elongated the struggles of power between Christianity and Islam throughout the Mediterranean Basis; the Byzantine Empire lost its lands of the eastern patriarchates of Jerusalem, Alexandria and Antioch were reduced to Constantinople, the empire's capital, and the Frankish state, centered away from the Islamic domination of the Mediterranean, evolved into the dominant power that shaped the Western Europe of the Middle Ages.
+Battles in Toulouse and Tours halted Islamic advancements in the West; a failed siege of Constantinople halted them in the East.
+In 751, the Byzantine Empire lost the city of Ravenna, which governed the small fragments of Italy, including Rome, to the Lombards, meaning confirmation by a no longer existent exarch was not asked during the election of Pope Stephen II in 752—the papacy had to look elsewhere for a civil power to protect it.
+The Frankish king Pepin the Short conquered the Lombards in 754 at the urgent request of Pope Stephen, and then gifted the lands back to the pope, initiating the time of the Papal States.
+In the 860s, Rome and the Byzantine East had a conflict during the Photian schism, as Photius criticized the Latin West for adding the filioque clause, after being excommunicated by Nicholas I, causing unresolved issues that led to further divisions.

 A painting of St. Catherine of Siena by Carlo Dolci.
 A 14th century Catholic mystic associated with Dominican spirituality, she helped to heal the Great Western Schism.

 In the 11th century the efforts of Hildebrand of Sovana led to the creation of the College of Cardinals to elect new popes, starting with Pope Alexander II in the papal election of 1061.
 When Alexander II died, Hildebrand was elected to succeed him, as Pope Gregory VII.
 The basic election system of the College of Cardinals which Gregory VII helped establish has continued to function into the 21st century.
 Pope Gregory VII further initiated the Gregorian Reforms regarding the independence of the clergy from secular authority.
-This led to the Investiture Controversy between the church and the Holy Roman Emperors, over which had the authority to appoint bishops and popes.
+This led to the Investiture Controversy between the church and the Holy Roman emperors, over which had the authority to appoint bishops and popes.